prisma/prisma1-examples/typescript/circleci/README.md

 2. We confirm that the Docker setup is correct with `docker ps`.
 3. We install the `npm` dependencies with `npm install`.
 4. We sleep 20 seconds to allow for the two Docker containers to finish their setup.
-5. We run `prisma deploy` with the locally installed version of Prisma.
+5. We run `prisma1 deploy` with the locally installed version of Prisma.
 This will set up a new service `circleci` at stage `test` and seed some data according to `prisma.yml`.
 6. We run a short jest test where we fetch all users from the prisma server using prisma-client